Lucabr01/Automatic-Verification-of-Intelligent-Systems/README.md

 ## 2.2 Custom Reward Function

-The reward function is based on the formulation proposed in the reference paper, but we omit all occupancy-related components.
+The reward function is based on the formulation proposed in [[Togashi, 2025]](https://doi.org/10.1016/j.enbuild.2025.116439), but we omit all occupancy-related components.
 Datacenters must operate **24/7**, and unlike office buildings there is no concept of human presence: the thermal comfort constraints are tied exclusively to the safe operating range of **IT equipment**.
 For this reason, the reward focuses only on:
 - keeping temperatures within the recommended comfort range,